2:1 Fitness Landscape

 These massive technology companies are the latest rats to feast on hummingbird eggs, but are by no means the last.

 Remember the value creation chain from the beginning of Part I where raw materials are turned into finished products?
-Computers allow companies that can best harness the powers of automation to succeed where others fail, by drastically increasing the efficiency of turning raw materials into finished goods.
+Computers allow companies that can best harness the powers of automation (re: big data spying) to succeed where others fail, by drastically increasing the efficiency of turning raw materials into finished goods.

 Facebook and Google combined employ around 100,000 full time staff, a tiny fraction of the numbers of employees traditional newspapers needed to run their business.
 They are also the first companies in history to take advantage of aggregation theory on a global scale, something their newspaper ancestors could only dream of.